jeremykendall/php-domain-parser/README.md

 }
 ~~~

-#### Creating a new manager
+#### Instantiate `Pdp\Manager`

-To work as intended, the `Manager` constructor requires:
+To work as intended, the `Pdp\Manager` constructor requires:

-- a [PSR-16](http://www.php-fig.org/psr/psr-16/) Cache object to store the retrieved rules using a basic HTTP client.
+- a [PSR-16](http://www.php-fig.org/psr/psr-16/) Cache object to store the rules locally.

+- a `Pdp\HttpClient` object to retrieve the PSL.
-- a `HttpClient` interface which exposes the `HttpClient::getContent` method which expects a string URL representation has its sole argument and returns the body from the given URL resource as a string.
+the `Pdp\HttpClient` is a simple interface which exposes the `HttpClient::getContent` method.
+This method expects a string URL representation has its sole argument and returns the body from the given URL resource as a string.
-If an error occurs while retrieving such body a `HttpClientException` is thrown.
+If an error occurs while retrieving such body a `HttpClientException` exception is thrown.

 ~~~php
 <?php